EDStaehle/Reading-Notes/class-201/201-class-05-notes.md

 one way to add spacing to the H1 is to use yexy transform full width or you can use the ccc element letter spacing or word spacing.

-## things i want to know more about.
+## things i want to know more about

-CSS styling in general.
+CSS styling in general